T. F. ŠIMON

 book-plate, for example E. Haskova, M. Houra, J. Liesler, Pavel

-Šimon, J. Pilecek
+Šimon, J. Pileček,

-and K. Benes.
-The Association of Collectors and Friends of Book-plate
+and K. Beneš.
+The Association of Collectors and Friends of Bookplate

 contributed greatly to the promotion of book-plates and of

-book-plate-collecting.
+bookplate collecting.
 The Association issues a magazine quarterly called

 The Book Marking (Knizni Znacka).